Defining Feature Flags

 Feature flags are NOT configuration files

-Also, config files act as blunt on-off switches for all users.
-Whereas, feature flags enable precise targeting and control, letting you roll out specific changes to specific audiences.
+Config files are also blunt instruments.
+It’s either on or off for everyone.
+Feature flags enable precise targeting and control, letting you roll out specific changes to specific audiences, or respond to conditions that only surface once software is live.

 Feature flags and CI/CD